Tetralogy of Fallot Repair

 Possible complications after the procedure include abnormal heart rhythms, leaky heart valves, diminished heart function, the possibility of some of the problems recurring requiring interventions such as cardiac catheterization or surgery and other risks.
 Consistent monitoring and long term follow up of patients is essential after TOF repair.

-Tetralogy of Fallot repair at Nicklaus Children’s Hospital: TOF repair is performed by Nicklaus Children’s Hospital’s team of top-notch pediatric heart surgeons using the latest cutting edge techniques.
+Tetralogy of Fallot repair is performed by Nicklaus Children’s Hospital’s Heart Program team of top-notch pediatric heart surgeons using the latest cutting edge techniques.
+Surgical results are among the very best reported, with extremely low mortality, short length of stay and a low incidence of morbidity.

 Reviewed by: Darline Santana-Acosta, MD